 Part of the Colorado River Storage Project, Glen Canyon Dam was completed in 1963 in Page, AZ and is the 2nd tallest dam in the U.S. It took 17 years to fill Lake Powell completely for the first time!
 The power generated from the dam serves communities in WY, UT, NE, CO, AZ, NM and NV.

 Trip Tip: Most of Arizona does not participate in Daylight Savings Time.
 Be sure to check the time at the visitor center when you arrive and when booking your tour.
 If you are traveling from Utah, you might actually be in a different time zone depending on the time of year.
 Otherwise, you might be like me and have a panic moment thinking you missed your tour!

 There is plenty to keep you occupied as you wait for your tour to begin.
 You can take in the engaging exhibits showcasing the vast Colorado River System.
 There is a large scale model of the river system that helps put things into perspective.
 This is great for families!
-My kiddo really liked the exhibits which, of course, made me happy!
+My kiddo really liked the exhibits.
 There is also an amazing view of the dam and Lake Powell from the visitor’s center.

-If I had to use 1 word to describe the dam… MASSIVE!
-It was fascinating to get to drink in the enormous size of such a structure.
-On top of the dam are several exhibits such as a concrete dump bucket (left) and one of the original turbines from the dam’s power plant (top right).
+If I had to use 1 word to describe Glen Canyon Dam… MASSIVE!
+Standing on top of this enormous structure puts its size into perspective.
+On top of the dam are several exhibits.
+Highlights include a concrete dump bucket (left) and one of the original turbines from the dam’s power plant (top right).

-If you are in the area, be sure to take time to visit Glen Canyon Dam.
+If you are in the area, be sure to take time to take the Glen Canyon Dam tour.
 Even if you don’t love dam tours quite as much as me, you’ll still likely be amazed at the structure, its construction, and the significant impact it has on the surrounding landscape.